sharetribe/flex-docs/src/docs/ftw-content/change-ftw-language/index.md

 ---

-If you want the template to use a language that is not supported by default, a new translation file needs to be added and the messages in it need to be translated:
+If you want the template to use a language that is not supported by default, a new microcopy file needs to be added and the messages in it need to be translated:

-## Creating a new translation file
+## Creating a new microcopy file

 1. Copy the default `src/translations/en.json` English microcopy file into some other file, for example `it.json` for Italian.